LIVE & EAT WILD LEA

 WHAT LIVESTOCK DO YOU RAISE?

-We have a small herd of Icelandic/Romney lambs, which are beautiful multi colored breeds native to the UK and Iceland.
-The Icelandic genes provide our lambs the natural ability to thrive on an all-grass diet, providing a high quality and renowned meat.
-With the cross, we are able to provide a unique, high quality, tender meat.
+We have a small herd of Romney sheep, which are beautiful multi colored breeds native to the UK .
+The Icelandic genes provide our lambs the natural ability to thrive on an all-grass diet, providing a high quality and tender meat.

 DO YOU SELL WOOL?

-We have a small herd of Icelandic/Romney sheep, which are beautiful multi colored breeds native to the UK and Iceland.
-Both sheep have very unique wool characteristics.
+We have a small herd of Romney sheep, which are beautiful multi colored breed native to the UK with very unique wool characteristics.
 Romney sheep have a dense long wool with a prominent crimp and beautiful natural colored fiber ideal for handspinners and weavers.
-Icelandic sheep produce a coat of wool with both an outer and inner coat with thick wavy locks and a whole range of color and is also ideal for handspinners.
 Our sheep are shorn twice a year for a steady supply year round while also helping to make the summer months a little more bearable.

 In addition to selling rovings and skeins processed at Battenkill Fiber Mill, we will also have a variety of felted ornaments, dryer balls as well as finished woven pieces and handspun yarn.